axololly/chess/doc/move gen [intro].md

 - queens
 - kings

 We can categorise them into two types: static and sliding.

-Static pieces have fixed reach limits that will always remain the same, no matter the position.
-Pawns cannot move backwards, kings cannot move off of the board - you get the idea.
-However, sliding pieces can move in any number of squares along the board, and but their moves are halted if "blockers" are in the way.
-In short, static pieces have moves that are _not_ determined by the state of the board, whereas sliding pieces have moves that _are_ affected by the current state of the board.
+These are explained in `doc/move gen [static pieces]` and `doc/move gen [sliding pieces]` respectively.
+The docs on static pieces should be read first before sliding pieces.